shubham07iiit/kbyagnik.github.io/_pages/about.md

   - /about.html
 ---

-I'm Kaushal Yagnik, currently working as a Data Scientist at Microsoft Bangalore.
-I'm passionate about using applied Machine Learning concepts for building impactful solutions by using the humongous amount of data which is being generated daily.
+I'm Shubham Singhal, currently working as a Software Developer at Microsoft India, Bangalore.
+Prior to Microsoft I worked at Adobe Systems, India, Noida.
+In total I have 4 years of working experience.

-My research interests include applied machine learning, machine learning on large datasets, optimization and game theory.
-Recently, my passion for music has inspired me to dig deeper into the interplay of music and machine learning.
-I aspire to make a state-of-the-art machine learning system which captures the emotion of a song and suggests similar songs according to user's temporal emotional state.
+Currently I am developing a microservice which aggregates data we collect via product [MileIq](https://www.mileiq.com/) and generate reports to send to customers for filing tax.

-Personal information
+I'm passionate about Human Computer Interaction, Machine Learning and Data Science.
+I am working on quantifying usability of the product, understanding users's interests and personalizing their experience on every feature they use.

 ======